birekassa23/user-management-system/readME.md

 ### 1. **User Registration**
 - Fields: `name`, `email`, `password`, `avatar (optional)` i have done this
 - Validate user input. i have done this
-- Hash the password before saving.
+- Hash the password before saving. i have done this
 - Save avatar if uploaded (using `Multer` for file upload).

 ### 2. **User Login**